Plan for disk backups

 Performance and Scalability

-Although the DPM-managed storage pool is sufficient for most business needs, you might want a greater amount of control over storage for specific data sources.
-For example, you have critical data that you want to store using a high-performance logical unit number (LUN) on a storage area network.
+Although the DPM-managed storage pool is sufficient for most business needs, you might want a greater degree of control over storage for specific data sources.
+For example, you may have critical data that you want to store by using a high-performance logical unit number (LUN) on a storage area network.

-Any volume that is attached to the DPM server can be selected as a custom volume in the Create New Protection Group Wizard, except the volume that contains the system and program files.
-To use custom volumes for a protection group member, two custom volumes must be available: one volume to store the replica and one volume to store the recovery points.
+Any volume that's attached to the DPM server can be selected as a custom volume in the Create New Protection Group Wizard except for the volume that contains the system and program files.
+To use custom volumes for a protection group member, two custom volumes must be available: one to store the replica and one to store the recovery points.

 DPM cannot manage the space in custom volumes.
-If DPM alerts you that a custom replica volume or recovery point volume is running out of space, you must manually change the size of the custom volume by using Disk Management.
+Custom volumes in DPM do not use the Autogrow feature.
+If DPM alerts you that a custom replica volume or recovery point volume is running out of space, you must manually change the size of the custom volume in Disk Management.

-You cannot change the selection of storage pool or custom volume for a protection group member after the group is created.
-If you must change the storage location for a data source's replica or recovery points, you can do so only by removing the data source from protection and then adding it to a protection group as a new protection group member.
+You cannot change the selection of using the DPM storage pool or custom volume for a protection group member after the group is created using the DPM GUI.
+If you must change the storage location for a data source's replica or recovery points, you can do so using the MigrateDatasourceFromDpm.ps1 powershell script.